 In this tutorial, we will show you how to install VirtualBox on your Debian 9 Stretch.
 For those of you who didn’t know, VirtualBox is a program that allows you to install an operating system without changing your computer’s main operating system.
 This software allows you to create and run guest operating systems (“virtual machines”) such as Linux and Windows on top of the host operating system.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation of VirtualBox on a Debian 9 (Stretch) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
+I will show you the step-by-step installation of VirtualBox on a Debian 9 (Stretch) server.

 Install VirtualBox on Debian 9 Stretch